Chris O'Dowd: Career

-O’Dowd created and will star in the upcoming television series Small Town, Big Story, which premieres February 27th 2025 on Sky.
+O’Dowd created and starred in the television series Small Town, Big Story, which premiered 27 February 2025 on Sky.

+In 2026 he voiced the character of Mopple, a Merino sheep, in The Sheep Detectives.

 Personal life

 O'Dowd married Scottish writer, director and television presenter Dawn Porter in 2012.
 After their wedding, Dawn changed her surname to O'Porter.
-On 1 February 2015, it was announced on Twitter that O'Porter had given birth to their son, Art O'Porter, a week earlier.
-On 1 July 2017, O'Porter gave birth to their second son, Valentine.
-The family divide their time between homes in Los Angeles, Bermondsey in London, and Margate in Kent.
+In February 2015, it was announced on Twitter that O'Porter had given birth to their son.
+In July 2017, O'Porter gave birth to their second son.
+In 2024, the family relocated back to the UK, following a decade long stay in Los Angeles, they currently divide their time between homes in Bermondsey in London, and Margate in Kent.

 O'Dowd says he has developed an antitheist philosophy, and believes religion is "going to be like racism" in terms of social unacceptability and condemnation.

 In April 2014, he presented at the Broadway Cares/Equity Fights AIDS Easter Bonnet Competition with Leighton Meester and James Franco, after raising donations for their Broadway show Of Mice and Men.